rhobs/handbook/content/Products/OpenshiftMonitoring/alerting.md

 ## Identifying alerting rules without a namespace label

-The enhancement proposal mentioned above states the following
+The enhancement proposal mentioned above states the following for OCP built-in alerts

 > Alerts SHOULD include a namespace label indicating the source of the alert.